ci1xgk/Fellowship_Webpage/2024_Feb_Event.md

 This one and a half day event will present recent research developments and discuss research findings and questions, covering fundamental, computational and applied aspects of flood modelling and forecasting.
 It provides a unique forum for research students, academics, flood-related researcher developers and practitioners to discuss latest research and future needs, over an excellent networking opportunity.

 The event will include presentations by leading experts in the field of flood modelling and forecasting, which are listed in the programme below.
+To book a place, please use the online shop of the University of Sheffield on the [following link](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-engineering/civil-structural-engineering/advances-in-flood-modelling-and-forecasting)

 ![Image](/Figures/Day1.png)

 ![Image](/Figures/Day2.png)